fire1ce/3os.org/docs/information/privacy-policy.md

 By accessing this web site, you are agreeing to be bound by these web site Terms and Conditions of Use, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this web site are protected by applicable copyright and trade mark law.

-## Intellectual Property Rights

-All copyrights, trademarks, patents and other intellectual property rights in and on our website and all content and software located on the site shall remain the sole property of or its licensors.
-The use of our trademarks, content and intellectual property is forbidden without the express written consent from.

-You must not:

-Republish material from our website without prior written consent.

-Sell or rent material from our website.

-Reproduce, duplicate, create derivative, copy or otherwise exploit material on our website for any purpose.

-Redistribute any content from our website, including onto another website.

 ## Acceptable Use

 You agree to use our website only for lawful purposes, and in a way that does not infringe the rights of, restrict or inhibit anyone else’s use and enjoyment of the website.
 Prohibited behavior includes harassing or causing distress or inconvenience to any other user, transmitting obscene or offensive content or disrupting the normal flow of dialogue within our website.